lilachelt/rentals-client/README.md

 # rentals-client

+Real estate listings advertising web application:
+- Microservices-based built using Node.js, ReactJS and MongoDB , which consist of multiple services like gateway, property-management and an hosting service for managing media and uploading images to Amazon S3.
+- CRUD user interface
+- Allows different options of search such as ranged values or free text.

+*You can see attached screenshots from web application in "screenshot rentals web application" folder *You can see attached the architecture design Client & Service

 Todo List:
-1. Change the application design with context API or Redux.
+1. Change the application design client with context API or Redux.
 2. Change all API requests to gateway-service
 3. Finish remove and edit apartments - image feature
 4. Add sign-up and login form